 Step 6 – Offer & Negotiation

-You’ve found the right candidate to hire – now lock them in!
+You’ve found the right candidate to hire, now it’s time to lock them in!

 - Probation period mentioned (commonly 3-6 months in Nepal)